Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 We typically associate Canada with moose, maple syrup, and ice hockey.
 And so we naturally expected an abundance of moose within the park.

-If you want to try to find moose, consider driving Maligne Lake Road or hiking the Moose Lake Loop.
+If you want to find moose, consider driving Maligne Lake Road or hiking the Moose Lake Loop.

 White-Tailed Deer & Mule Deer